masogit/am-browser-doc/docs/start/security.md

 For more details, refer to the AM High Availability Guidelines in the installation media.

 ## Encryption
-This chapter provides information on data encryption in AM Browser.
+This section provides information on data encryption in AM Browser.

 ###TLS/SSL Data Transmission